IntelPython/numba-dpex/docs/user_guides/debugging/set_up_machine.rst

     sudo dpkg -r igfxdcd

 If you are installing DCD for the first time, you need to create keys.
+For more details, see the link at the end of this page.

 See also: